pulp/pulp-oci-images/docs/admin/tutorials/quickstart.md

 1st, create the directories for storage/configuration, and create the `settings.py` file:

 ```
-$ mkdir -p settings/certs pulp_storage pgsql containers
+$ mkdir -p settings/certs pulp_storage pgsql containers container_build
 $ echo "CONTENT_ORIGIN='http://$(hostname):8080'" >> settings/settings.py
 ```

 * For a complete list of available settings for `settings.py`, see [the Pulpcore Settings](site:pulpcore/docs/admin/reference/settings/).

-* These 4 directories `settings`, `pulp_storage`, `pgsql`, `containers` must be preserved. `settings` has your settings, generated certificates, and generated database encrypted fields key.
-The `pulp_storage pgsql containers` are the application data.
+* The 3 directories `settings`, `pulp_storage`, `pgsql`, must be preserved. `settings` has your settings, generated certificates, and generated database encrypted fields key.
+The `pulp_storage`, and `pgsql` store persistent application data.
+* The `containers`, and `container_build` directories are expected to be used for temporary `pulp_container` application data.
+We recommend preserving these as well, but they are less critical.

 ### Starting the Container